Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 20K sigops per the size of the block, rounded up to nearest integer in MB. i.e. 20K if <= 1MB, 40K for the blocks > 1MB and up to 2MB, etc.

-NOTE 2: BU treats both rules (1) and (2) as falling under the Emergent Consensus rules (AD).
-Other clients may choose to implement them as firm rules at their own risk.

 ## Requirements

 ### REQ-1 (fork by default)

-The client (with BUIP-HF implementation) shall default to activating a hard fork with new consensus rules as specified by the remaining requirements.
+The client (with UAHF implementation) shall default to activating a hard fork with new consensus rules as specified by the remaining requirements.

-RATIONALE:: It is better to make the HF active by default in a special HF release version.
+RATIONALE: It is better to make the HF active by default in a special HF release version.
 Users have to download a version capable of HF anyway, it is more convenient for them if the default does not require them to make additional configuration.